 f) Additional values

 You can enter non numerical values that are accepted as nul scores (no value).
-This is commonly used for Exc (excused) and Abs (Abs).
-Enter all the accepted alternatives to the numerical grade.
+This is commonly used for Exc (excused) and Abs (Absent), or * (exempt).
+On the assessment grid the Teacher will be prompted with the accepted scale and additional values allowed.

 2) Assignment sum